RIKEN-RCCS/lens3/doc/admin-guide.md

     - As the following table (or entry) is dynamic, there are no need to back up.
-      - Mode flag of Storage Zone Table
+      - Mode flag of Storage Pool Table
       - Routing Table
       - MinIO Address Table
       - Multiplexer Address Table